Marketcircle/AXElements/docs/Inspecting.markdown

 The method name suggests that you need to provide a range and in return you will be given part of the string that corresponds to the range.
-Of course, this example is quite contrived since string slicing is so trivial in ruby (but the parameterized attribute actually exists).
+Of course, this example is quite contrived since string slicing is so trivial in Ruby (but this parameterized attribute actually exists).

 Parameterized attributes are different enough from regular attributes that Apple does not want them mixing together and producing